PolyglotToolkit/WiktionaryEtymology.jl/README.md

 # wiktionary-etymology-tool

-Python packaging for investigating cognates and borrowing, with a focus on their use in language learning.
+Jullia package for investigating cognates and borrowings, with a focus on their use in language learning.